voxpupuli/facterdb/README.md

 Then update the table in this README by running `bundle exec rake table`

-*NOTE*: When using Facter version 4, by default some "legacy facts" are hidden from the output.
-To generate a fact set with the legacy facts use the command `puppet facts show --show-legacy`

 ## Supplying custom external facts

 The default facts are great for many things but there will be times when you need to have facterdb search custom